dfinity/portal/docs/references/ic-interface-spec.md

 ### Upgrade to update calls

-If the canister sets `update = opt true` in the `HttpResponse` reply from `http_request`, then the Gateway ignores all other fields of the reply.
-The Gateway performs an _update_ call to `http_request_update`, passing the same `HttpRequest` record as the argument, and uses that response instead.
+If the canister sets `upgrade = opt true` in the `HttpResponse` reply from `http_request`, then the Gateway ignores all other fields of the reply.
+The Gateway performs an *update* call to `http_request_update`, passing the same `HttpRequest` record as the argument, and uses that response instead.

-The value of the `update` field returned from `http_request_update` is ignored.
+The value of the `upgrade` field returned from `http_request_update` is ignored.

 ### Response decoding